What To See & Do

 Family-oriented park with walking trails, ponds and playground.
 Located next to Children's Museum of the Shoals.
 Various lesson plans for group tours.

-Usonian style (1939-40).
+Usonian design (1939).
 Only structure in Alabama designed by Wright.
 Constructed of cypress, glass and brick.
 Fully restored.

-Site of Alabama's first college, destroyed during Civil War; now Pioneer Village, including post office, country store, B&B inn, welcome center, wedding chapel and more.
+Site of Alabama's first college, destroyed during the Civil War; now a Pioneer Village, including post office, country store, B&B inn, welcome center, wedding chapel and more.

 Established in 1959.
 World-famous for creating the "Muscle Shoals Sound" and production of records that have sold over 300 million copies.